RobustBench/robustbench/README.md

 generalization ([Xie et al. (2019)](https://arxiv.org/abs/1911.09665), [Zhu et al. (2019)](https://arxiv.org/abs/1909.11764), [Bochkovskiy et al. (2020)](https://arxiv.org/abs/2004.10934)), robustness to unseen perturbations ([Xie et al. (2019)](https://arxiv.org/abs/1911.09665), [Kang et al. (2019)](https://arxiv.org/abs/1905.01034)), stabilization of GAN training ([Zhong et al. (2020)](https://arxiv.org/abs/2008.03364)).

-**Q**: Does this benchmark **only** focus on Lp-robustness? 🤔 \
-**A**: Lp-robustness is the most well-studied area, so we focus on it first.
-However, in the future, we plan to extend the benchmark to other perturbations sets beyond Lp-balls.

 **Q**: What about verified adversarial robustness? 🤔 \
 **A**: We specifically focus on defenses which improve empirical robustness, given the lack of clarity regarding